messageraft/email-craft/docs/faq.md

 ## Monorepo Setup

-`jsx-email` works out of the box with every monorepo setup.
+`email-craft` works out of the box with every monorepo setup.
 There are no additional or exhaustive setup steps to perform.
 Enjoy!

 ## Next.js `import` or `export` Errors

-If you're a Next.js user, and you're trying to run `jsx-email` in a server action (or `use server`) and running into an error which looks like this:
+If you're a Next.js user, and you're trying to run `email-craft` in a server action (or `use server`) and running into an error which looks like this:

 ```
 ./node_modules/shikiji/dist/index.mjs